 The medium’s no longer a factor

-Recording a concert in the ’70s and ’80s usually included a big mobile recording truck parked outside the venue, complete with tape machines, a high-end console, tie lines and more.
-Back when I started recording live bands in the mid-’90s, it was the Alesis ADAT, Mackie’s 1604 mixer, and cables and snakes by Hosa that made it much more feasible and affordable to track bands live on a local level.
+Recording a concert in the 1970s and 1980s usually included a big mobile recording truck parked outside the venue, complete with tape machines, a high-end console, tie lines and more.
+Back when I started recording live bands in the mid-1990s, it was the Alesis ADAT, Mackie’s 1604 mixer, and cables and snakes by Hosa that made it much more feasible and affordable to track bands live on a local level.

-If you’re going the 2-track route, there are handheld devices on the market from Alesis, Marantz, Olympus, Roland, Sony, TAS-CAM, Zoom, and many more, that record stereo high-definition audio to internal memory or SD cards and the like.
+If you’re going the 2-track route, there are handheld devices on the market from Alesis, Marantz, Roland, Sony, TASCAM, Zoom, and many more, that record stereo high-definition audio to internal memory or SD cards and the like.
 Of course there is always the old-school CD recorder, which is actually the best idea if you plan on onsite CD duplication.
-Lastly, a new trend found in live digital consoles from Allen & Heath, Behringer, Yamaha and others is the addition of a USB port to simply capture audio from the master bus to a stereo WAV file on a thumb drive or hard disk.
+Lastly, live digital consoles from Allen & Heath, Behringer, Yamaha and others often have a USB port to simply capture audio from the master bus to a stereo WAV file on a thumb drive or hard disk.

 Live mix or just capture?

 The next consideration is: How will you get the audio from the stage to your recording device or interface?
 If you are not the live-sound person, you will need to find out who is and what they are using.
 Is it an analog console, a digital console?
 What size and layout?
 Does it have inserts, direct channel outs, bus outs, or will you need to bring your own mixer and run it side-by-side with theirs?